Five takeaways from Biden’s Oval Office address

 The conflict in Israel and Gaza has resonated in the United States in grim ways.

-A six-year-old Muslim boy, Wadea Al-Fayoume, died Saturday after being stabbed in an alleged hate crime about 40 miles from Chicago.
+A 6-year-old Muslim boy, Wadea Al-Fayoume, died Saturday after being stabbed in an alleged hate crime about 40 miles from Chicago.
 His mother was also stabbed and seriously injured.

 Jewish Americans have spoken of a growing sense of dread amid increasing instances of antisemitism.